ctxppc/thesis/Glyco/Languages.md

 <h2 id="CL">Grammar for CL (Closures)</h2>
-A language that introduces closures, i.e., anononymous functions with an environment.
+A language that introduces closures, i.e., anonymous functions with an environment.

 **Inherited from OB:**
 <code>BinaryOperator</code>,